New, paper prescriptions must be presented directly to the store for processing.

 To determine if your prescription is ready to be picked up, please contact your local Rite Aid pharmacy.

 For future prescription notifications, you may utilize our free Rx Reminder Service.
 You can receive reminders by email, text or phone when your prescriptions are due for a refill or are ready to be picked up.
-You may sign up in-store, online through My Pharmacy or by texting ENROLL to 748-379.
+You may create account in-store, online through My Pharmacy or by texting ENROLL to 748-379.

 Most prescriptions can be refilled a few days early.
 However, the exact time a prescription is refillable will vary based on numerous factors such as the type of medication, insurance plan restrictions, state law regulations, etc. Please contact your local Rite Aid pharmacy for assistance.

 Rite Aid pharmacies will hold a filled prescription for pick-up for up to twelve days, depending on the type of prescription.
 After that time, it will be returned to stock.
 Contact your local store directly for more information.
 If you have valid refills, you may request that most prescriptions be refilled any time, even if it has been returned to stock.

 Customers may order refills by utilizing one of the following services: First, you may simply walk in or call your local Rite Aid store to have refills processed.
 Secondly, you can order though our website by selecting "pharmacy" then "refills and transfers" or if you are a My Pharmacy member you can refill by logging into your account.
 Lastly, you can use Rite Aid's Mobile Pharmacy App, which may be downloaded at www.riteaid.com/mobile-pharmacy-app.
 Please use one of these options when ordering refills.
 (Please note: transfer laws vary from state to state, therefore some prescriptions may not be refillable in a different Rite Aid location.
 Please check with the local store for specific transfer laws.)